Frequently Asked Questions – Access

 In general, the Lichtenberg “local” or Small projects should be in the range and size of a PhD project, or intended to prepare NHR-Normal or -Large projects.
 For longer research terms and scientific endeavours, recurring follow-up projects are required.

-Nonetheless, the initial proposal should outline the whole scientific goal, not only your 1st year's targets.
+Nonetheless, the initial proposal should outline the whole scientific goal, not only your 1st year's objectives.

-The project manager (PM or PoC – Person of Contact) is responsible for applying and (after completion) for reporting on the project.
+The project owner (PM or PoC – Person of Contact) is responsible for applying and (after completion) for reporting

-He will be working with the HRZ for the (technical) reviews, and hand in the original of the signed proposal to the HRZ.
+The PoC will be working with the HRZ/HPC team for the (technical) reviews, and hand in the original of the signed proposal to the HRZ.

 Students can apply for a bachelor or master thesis' project.

-The proposal has to be signed by the PM and by the PI, who is required to be professor or post-doc.
+The proposal has to be signed by the PoC and by the PI/DI, who is required to be professor or post-doc.

 For a “Small” (or preparation) project, only the web form needs to be completed, printed out, signed and sent to the HRZ.